Epiistemic-Pedagogy/Power-B.I/README.md

-# The Power B.I dashboard showcases the Human Resource Analytics of Dangote Cement PLC of Nigeria.
+# The Power B.I dashboard showcases the human resource analytics of a sales management company in the United States
-This solo project collected and gathered data directly from the company.